 To avoid impacting the building fabric, we concealed the services behind existing elements while the main auditorium’s air distribution solution uses existing duct routes refurbished to a modern standard.
 As such, the desired standard of efficiency is achieved with minimal intervention to ensure that the system complements the overall desired “as found” look.

-To deliver a design that stayed within budget while achieving the client’s brief, we adopted a zoned control strategy to accommodate the differing uses of the building.
-Further adding value, our team also used modular boilers assembled on site, which allowed us to install the heating plant in a confined plant room, maximising the usable space available to the operator.
+In delivering a design that remained within budget while thoroughly satisfying the brief, we adopted a zoned control strategy to accommodate the building’s differing uses.
+Selecting modular boilers – assembled on site – allowed heating plant to be installed in a confined plant room.
+This provided more usable space for the operator, the NEC Group.

 The client benefitted from Buro Happold’s broad expertise in refurbishing treasured historic structures to an exceptionally high standard.
 Many of our team live locally and harbour fond memories of the building in happier times, which only enriched the experience of helping to reinvigorate it for future generations.
 Taking on the project at Stage 2, we made a significant contribution to redesign while rigorously incorporating all of the NEC Group’s requirements.